 How can you incorporate your local landscape in portraits?

 Are there any other ways to utilize the local landscape?

 There’s one way I can think of – tell a story.
 Perhaps there is the potential for a documentary project in your area.
 Stories are inevitably about people, so think about how local people interact with, or depend on the local landscape.
 For instance, activities such as running, sea kayaking, cycling, surfing and wind-surfing are all popular here in Wellington.
 Any one of those could make an interesting documentary project.

-Or something more simple, such as Nathan Wirth’s seascapes with a Buddha.
+Or something more simple, such as Nathan Wirth’s.

 What options do you have in your local area?